Skip to content

 *p: 10

-All three addresses are identical.
-This brings us to a crucial concept in C++—array-to-pointer decay.
-When you write the name arr, the compiler in most contexts does not treat it as "the entire array," but rather as "a pointer to the first element of the array," which is &arr[0].
+The three addresses are identical.
+This leads us to a crucial concept in C++: array-to-pointer decay.
+In most contexts, when you write the name arr, the compiler doesn't treat it as "the entire array," but rather as "a pointer to the first element of the array," which is &arr[0].

-So the statement "an array name is a pointer" is strictly incorrect.
-The type of arr is int[5], which is a complete array type containing five ints, occupying 20 bytes.
-But once you use it in a context that requires a pointer (such as assigning it to int*, passing it to a function, or doing arithmetic), the compiler automatically decays it into int*.
-This decay process is irreversible—once decayed, it cannot be undone, and you lose the array length information.
+Strictly speaking, the statement "an array name is a pointer" is incorrect.
+The type of arr is int[5]; it is a complete array type containing five int values and occupying 20 bytes.
+However, once you use it in a context requiring a pointer (such as assigning to an int*, passing it to a function, or performing arithmetic), the compiler automatically decays it to int*.
+This decay process is irreversible—once decayed, you cannot go back, and the array length information is lost.

-We said "most contexts," so when does it not decay?
-Only in three situations: sizeof(arr) returns the size of the entire array, &arr yields a "pointer to the array" (the type is int(*)[5], not int*), and when initializing a character array with a string literal.
-Aside from these, the array name always decays.
+I mentioned "most contexts," so when does it not decay?
+There are only three exceptions: sizeof(arr) returns the size of the entire array; &arr yields a "pointer to the array" (type int(*)[5], not int*); and when initializing a character array with a string literal.
+Apart from these, the array name always decays.

 One of the most powerful capabilities of pointers is arithmetic.
-But the rules here differ from our usual understanding—adding 1 to a pointer does not move it by 1 byte, but by the size of the pointed-to type.
+However, the rules here differ from our typical intuition—adding 1 to a pointer doesn't move it by 1 byte, but by the size of the type it points to.

 The Actual Effect of Pointer Addition

-Let's look directly at the code, comparing the steps of int* and char*:
+Let's look at the code directly to compare the stepping of int* and char*:

 cpp